STE3ZY/test-assignment-1/README.md

 4. Create a pull request with your changes to this repository when you are ready

 ## Notes
-1. You can use bootstrap or any other CSS framework for your implementation
+1. You can use bootstrap or any other CSS framework for your implementation.
+Try to match the design styles as much as possible
 2. You can use React but you get bonus points if you do this in Angular :)
 3. You can use either Javascript or Typescript.
 You can import or copy the data from `data.ts` file any way you need to.
 4. You can use any of the available browser APIs to save data